cBioPortal/cbioportal/dev/clickhouse/DEV_SETUP.md

 - user: _cbio_ password: _P@ssword1_ with all permissions on the _cbioportal_ database.
 - available on port 3306 on the host system.

-3. System with docker and docker compose installed.
+2. System with docker and docker compose installed.

-## Setup
+## Clickhouse provisioning

 All commands start from the root repository location.